ycpcs/cs340-fall2017/syllabus.md

 ### Exams

 No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.
-All exams will be open book and open notes.

 ### Attendance and Participation